 The most common use case for Rules is to alter search results depending on a particular condition.
 However, you can also create Rules that are active for all searches in the Rule’s associated index.

-This guide shows you how to create a conditionless Rule, but does not specify the consequence(s).
-Possible consequences include promoting or hiding items or categories, adding a banner, or adding default search parameters.
+This guide shows you how to create a conditionless Rule, but doesn’t specify the consequence(s).

 Using the API